openSUSE/obs-landing/_posts/deployments/2020-09-03-post-mortem.md

 ### What Went Wrong

-We weren't notified about the failure of systemd service for the search.
-This prevented us from knowing that we made a mistake by indexing the search as root.
-We also had to rebuild the search indices.
+We don't guard ourselves against running "standard" Ruby on Rails commands in production as the wrong user.
+Our monitoring for the `searchd` service is not sophisticated enough.
+And the integration of the ActiveRecord callbacks and `searchd` is too fragile.

 ### Where We Got Lucky